-There are 3 essential workshops, total of 8 days, required to earn a Practitioner Certificate in Business Analysis, in relationship with the University of Colorado Denver:
+There are 3 essential workshops, total of 8 days, required to earn a Practitioner Certificate in Business Analysis, endorsed by the University of Colorado Denver:

 In addition, participants take an online test after each workshop via our client portal.
 Participants need a score of 80 percent or better to receive a passing grade.
 Certificates for each successfully completed workshop are then awarded to the participant.
 After a completion of the 3 workshops and satisfactory completion of all tests, the participant receives the official certificate from the University of Colorado Denver.

-In addition, Systemation offers an Advanced Certificate in Business Analysis consisting of 3 workshops, total of 7 days, in relationship with the University of Colorado Denver:
+In addition, Systemation offers an Advanced Certificate in Business Analysis consisting of 3 workshops, total of 7 days, endorsed by the University of Colorado Denver:

 What is the duration of the Business Analysis certificate programs?